Churn prevention campaigns¶

 It’s Not You, It’s My Data: A short book about churn prevention campaigns

-This book focuses on retention, and how to build a churn prevention machine that keeps your customers engaged for the long run.
+Brands that don’t adapt—and marketers that don’t adopt new technological skills—will not last.
+One of those primary skills is systematically leveraging data to grow customer loyalty and improve customer retention.
+This book focuses on retention, and how to build a churn prevention machine that keeps your customers engaged for the long run. |

-What is a churn prevention campaign?
+What is a churn prevention campaign?¶

 A churn prevention campaign seeks to engage high-value customers as their likelihood of making a transaction diminishes.
 This type of campaign uses a series of messages based on thresholds to apply a variety of offers, discounts, and messages as probability of purchasing declines.